xoolive/xoolive.github.io/_pages/teaching.md

 - **Python programming**: advanced and idiomatic programming practices.

-  - an [intermediate-level seminar](/pyseminar) designed for three sessions, with a fair share of self-training;
+  - an [10h seminar](/pyseminar) designed for three sessions, with a fair share of self-training;
-  - a [7 full-day course](https://github.com/xolearn/scientificpython), more oriented on data analysis and Geographical Information Systems.
+  - a [7 full-day course](/pyweek), more oriented on data analysis and Geographical Information Systems.

 - **Algorithms and programming**, with a focus on data structures, algorithms and their implementations using the C language.